 Early Notables of the Bigoode family (pre 1700)

 Outstanding amongst the family at this time was Roger le Bigod (1150-1220), son of Hugh Bigod, 2nd Earl of Norfolk, who was recorded on the Falkirk Roll.
+This roll was a list of those at the Battle of Falkirk (July 22 1298), when the forces of Edward I defeated a Scottish army under William Wallace.

-This...
-Another 27 words (2 lines of text) are included under the topic Early Bigoode Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Bigoode Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bigoode family to Ireland

 Some of the Bigoode family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bigoode family to the New World and Oceana
+Migration of the Bigoode family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Bigoode or a variant listed above were: Richard Bidgood who settled in Boston Massachusetts in 1638; and V. Bigot who settled in San Francisco Cal. in 1851.
 In Newfoundland, Benjamin Bidgood was a juror in St. John's in 1751.